ellotheth/pipethis/README.md

 You can add one line to your installer script to make it support `pipethis`, but there's other stuff to do as well:

 1. Get an account on [Keybase](https://keybase.io).
-I know, Real Crypto Geeks (tm) hate Keybase because Browser Crypto Is Unsafe (tm) and They Can Store Your Private Key (r).
+I know, Real Crypto Geeks™ hate Keybase because Browser Crypto Is Unsafe™ and They Can Store Your Private Key®.
 It's a place to start, yo, just do it.
 2. Add one line to your installation script to identify yourself.
 You can throw it in a comment: